shopify vs ebay

 eBay

-• Documentation library exists, but is far less extensive and detailed than Shopify's
+• A documentation library exists, but it is far less extensive and detailed than Shopify's.

 Verdict: Shopify takes a clear win with its fast, consistent, and always-available 24/7 support system.
 Both platforms offer decent support, but Shopify stands out in response speed and the level of ongoing assistance when running a store.